shahkv95/Kush_Portfolio-website/README.md

 # Portfolio-website
-This is a small portfolio website made within 2 days time.
-This would be submitted to SRM Developers Student Club for testing.
+This is a basic website for my portfolio.
+Your feedback to improve it would be appreciated and taken positively!

 https://shahkv95.github.io/Kush_Portfolio-website/